Setting up in New Brunswick

 - Completed Organizational Minutes, Share Certificates, Shareholders’, Directors’ & Officers’ Registers.

-- Corporate Minute Book including:
+– Corporate Minute Book, which comprises:

 - Corporate Seal.

-- Standard Corporate by-laws.
+– Standard Corporate By-laws.

 - Registers & Ledgers.